InfoAgeTech/django-social/README.md

 **IMPORTANT**: Not stable, don't clone.
-Ths repo will likely be deleted.
+This repo will likely be deleted.

 django-social
 =============